Fishrider24/ESP32-Freezer-Alarm/README.md

 # ESP32-Freezer-Alarm (3d printed case at bottom)
 ESP32 Temp Alarm using DS18B20, wifi manager, Email alert Threshold.

+!!Spiffs doesnt work on Arduino 2.0 or above.
+I used 1.8!!

 I made this alarm using several tutorials from https://randomnerdtutorials.com/.
 It has a Wifi Manager, so you dont have to hard code the wifi data into it.
 Uses a DS18B20 waterproof sensor.